barisatay0/kodama.js/README.md

 # Kodama.js

-**Kodama.js** is a powerful **Command-Line Interface (CLI) Tool** that simplifies the development of Node.js, Express.js, and Sequelize-based projects.
+**Kodama.js** is a swift **Command-Line Interface (CLI) Tool** that simplifies the development of Node.js, Express.js, and Sequelize-based projects.
 With Kodama.js, you can quickly generate essential components like services, controllers, routes, and models, streamlining your workflow and reducing repetitive tasks.

 ## 📖 Table of Contents